thaiq8nguyen/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+*1. Express is minimalistic library to create a NodeJS server* *2.
+Express is capable of handling the four CRUD request methods*

 - [ ] Describe Middleware?
+*Middleware is a function handling request and response before a request reaches a controller*

 - [ ] Describe a Resource?
+*Resource is an entity representing part of a database resource to provide information to a request*

 - [ ] What can the API return to help clients know if a request was successful?
+*An API can return a status of 200 to let a client know a request was successful*

 - [ ] How can we partition our application into sub-applications?

+*We can partition our application into routes, controllers, and models to help us manage incoming requests*

 ## Project Setup